Patchoukette/patchoukette/README.md

 ### Hi there 👋

+- 🤓 I'm currently learning Python, SQL and Dataviz...
+- 🥺 I'm looking for help to build strong knowledge about Python and OOP

+Thank you for reading this short introduction 😉

 <!--
 **Patchoukette/patchoukette** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.